chagaz/sfan/README.md

 ### Usage on SGE cluster

 Some nodes of the SGE cluster of CBIO has problems using PyTables, so generate data before running experimentation and ensure DATA_GEN flag of `synthetic_data_experiment.py` is `False`.
 Moreover, ensure `SEQ_MODE` flag is `False` and set a `tmp_dir` .
+> TODO : Find a way to get tmp_dir automatically.

 `synthetic_data_experiment.py` will use a qsub job for each fold.